IceGawd/VoltageDimentionalReduction/code/Voltage_Project_Plan.md

 ## Skills required

+* Experience in data analysis
+* Curiosity and drive.
+* Ability to discuss the papers above, starting with Doyle and Snell.
-* Writing well organized, efficient and readable python code.
+* Writing well organized, well documented efficient and readable python code.
 * Numpy, Pandas, Scipy.
 Array operations rather than for loops.
 * jupyter notebooks.
 * GitHub, including creating and merging branches.